Revance-Therapeutics-Inc/Contracts/URL_NEW.md

 * A data contract is a formal agreement between two parties (data product provider and data product consumer).
 It specifies the guarantees about a provided data set and expectations concerning data product access.

 * This document describes the keys and values expected in the URL data contract.
 It is divided in multiple sections.
-Each sectiomnontains a [YAML](https://www.redhat.com/en/topics/automation/what-is-yaml) file followed by definitions for its keys
+Each section contains a [YAML](https://www.redhat.com/en/topics/automation/what-is-yaml) file followed by definitions for its keys

 It covers: